 Spiritual Formation

-Pastor and author Dallas Willard said, “Spiritual formation in the tradition of Jesus Christ is the process of transformation of the inmost dimension of the human being, the heart, which is the same as the spirit or will.”
+Professor and author Dallas Willard said, “Spiritual formation in the tradition of Jesus Christ is the process of transformation of the inmost dimension of the human being, the heart, which is the same as the spirit or will.”

 At WMUMC, we desire to become more like Christ each day.
 This includes intentional participation in the transformation of our hearts through spiritual practices.